 The City of McMinnville is proposing to amend Title 17, Chapter 17.06 (Definitions), Chapter 17.12 (R-1 Single Family Residential Zone), Chapter 17.15 (R-2 Single Family Residential Zone), Chapter 17.18 (R-3 Two Family Residential Zone), Chapter 17.21 (R-4 Multiple Family Residential Zone), Chapter 17.22 (R-5 Multiple Family Residential Zone), Chapter 17.24 (O-R Office Residential Zone), Chapter 17.27 (C-1 Neighborhood Business Zone), Chapter 17.30 (C-2 Travel Commercial Zone), Chapter 17.33 (C-3 General Commercial Zone), Chapter 17.36 (M-L Limited Light Industrial Zone), Chapter 17.39 (M-1 Light Industrial Zone), Chapter 17.42 (M-2 General Industrial Zone), and Chapter 17.60 (Off-Street Parking and Loading) in order to remove regulatory barriers for child care providers within the City of McMinnville and to bring the City's Municipal Code into compliance with Oregon statutory regulations and guidelines relative to child care.
 The City is adding definitions for "Child Care Center", "Child Care Home (Registered or Certified Family Child Care Home)" and "Day Care Facility (Adult)".
-The City is identifying "Child Care Home", and "Day Care Facility (Adult)" when the day care facility is located in a residential dwelling unit and has twelve or fewer people present at any one time, as outright permitted uses, and "Child Care Center", and "Day Care Facility (Adult) when the structure is not a residence, as conditional uses in the R1, R2, R3, R4, R5 and OR zones.
-The City is proposing that "Child Care Center" be a permitted use in the C1, C2, C3, ML and M1 zones, and be a conditional use in the M2 zone.
-And the city is proposing that "Child Care Center" and Child Care Facility" be required to provide one off-street parking space per employee and a designated drop-off and pick-up zone for two vehicles be required.
+The City is identifying "Child Care Home", and "Day Care Facility (Adult)" when the day care facility is located in a residential dwelling unit and has twelve or fewer people present at any one time, as outright permitted uses R1, R2, R3, R4, R5 and OR zones.
+"Child Care Center" as an outright permitted use when located in a City-owned park or recreation facility, public school and conforming private school, and "Child Care Center" when not located in a City-owned park or recreation facility. public school or conforming private school as a conditional use in the R1, R2, R3, R4, R5 and OR zones.
+And "Day Care Facility (Adult) when the structure is not a residence as a conditional use in the R1, R2, R3, R4, R5 and OR zones.
+The City is also proposing that "Child Care Homes: and "Child Care Center" be a permitted use in the C1, C2, C3, ML and M1 zones, and that "Child Care Centers" be a conditional use in the M2 zone.
+And finally, the city is proposing that "Child Care Center" and Child Care Facility" be required to provide one off-street parking space per on-site employee and a designated drop-off and pick-up zone for two vehicles be required.